wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-hybrid-use-benefit-licensing.md

 	Location                 : chinanorth
 	LicenseType              :

-##<a name="deploy-windows-server-vm-via-powershell-detailed-walkthrough"></a> Detailed PowerShell Walkthrough
+## <a name="deploy-windows-server-vm-via-powershell-detailed-walkthrough"></a> Detailed PowerShell Walkthrough

 The following detailed PowerShell steps show a full deployment of a VM.
 You can read more context as to the actual cmdlets and different components being created in [Create a Windows VM using Resource Manager and PowerShell](/documentation/articles/virtual-machines-windows-ps-create/).
-You'll step through creating your resource group, storage account, and virtual networking, then define your VM and finally create your VM.
+You step through creating your resource group, storage account, and virtual networking, then define your VM and finally create your VM.

 First, securely obtain credentials, set a location, and resource group name: